YUZI22/Simplecalc/README.md

 and then do *(Applies to Linux, not needed for Windows):*

-`"chmod +x simplecalc1.0.14.py && chmod +x simplecalclauncherlinux.sh"`
+`"cd Simplecalc && chmod +x simplecalc1.0.14.py && chmod +x simplecalclauncherlinux.sh"`